Transverse Extension of Partons in the Proton probed by Deeply Virtual Compton Scattering: Data analysis

 Figure~\ref{fig:ex_vars} shows additionally a comparison between the data and the sum of Monte Carlo yields that includes all single-photon production mechanisms, i.e. BH, DVCS and their interference, as well as the $\pi^0$ background estimates.
 The Monte Carlo simulations for all these mechanisms are based on the HEPGEN generator~\cite{HEPGEN,HEPGEN_pp}.
-The used DVCS amplitude follows the model of Refs.~\cite{FFS1,FFS2}, which was originally proposed to describe the DVCS data measured at very small $\xBj$ at HERA, with modifications required for COMPASS (see Ref.~\cite{HEPGEN,Philipp} and references therein).
+The adopted DVCS amplitude follows the model of Refs.~\cite{FFS1,FFS2}, which was originally proposed to describe the DVCS data measured at very small $\xBj$ at HERA, with modifications required for COMPASS (see Refs.~\cite{HEPGEN,Philipp} and references therein).
 For the BH amplitude and the interference term, the formalism of Ref.~\cite{mueller2002} is used replacing the approximate expressions for the lepton propagators P1 and P2 by the exact formulae that take into account the non-zero mass of the lepton.
 The HEPGEN simulations are normalized to the total integrated luminosity of the data.
 The simulations are also used for the calculation of the spectrometer acceptance.

 In order to identify background events originating from $\pi^0$ production, where one photon of the $\pi^0$ decay is detected in an electromagnetic calorimeter but falls short of the above given threshold, the single-photon candidate is combined with every neutral cluster below threshold.
 The event is excluded if a $\pi^0$ with $|m_{\gamma\gamma}-m_{\pi^0}^{PDG}|<20\,\text{MeV}/c^2$ can be reconstructed.
+This corresponds to about 1.5 standard deviations of the mass resolution.
+The number of excluded events is used below to normalise the $\pi^0$ Monte Carlo simulation.

-Background originating from $\pi^0$ production, where one photon of the $\pi^0$ decay remains undetected, is estimated using a Monte Carlo simulation that is normalized to the aforementioned excluded fraction of $\pi^0$ events.
-This simulation is the sum of two components.
-First, the HEPGEN generator \cite{HEPGEN,HEPGEN_pp} uses the parametrization of Ref.~\cite{GK11} for the cross section of the exclusive reaction $\mu p \rightarrow \mu p \pi^0$.
-Secondly, the LEPTO~6.5.1 generator with the COMPASS high-$p_{\text{T}}$ tuning \cite{highpt} is used to simulate $\pi^0$ production in non-exclusive deep inelastic scattering.
+Background originating from $\pi^0$ production, where one photon of the $\pi^0$ decay remains undetected, is estimated using a Monte Carlo simulation that is normalised to the aforementioned excluded fraction of $\pi^0$ events.
+This simulation , which is denoted as $\pi^0$ background in Fig.\ref{fig:ex_vars}, is the sum of two components.
+First, the HEPGEN generator uses the parameterisation of Ref.~\cite{GK11} for the cross section of the exclusive reaction $\mu p \rightarrow \mu p \pi^0$.
+Secondly, the LEPTO~6.5.1 generator with the COMPASS high-$p_{\text{T}}$ tuning \cite{highpt} is used to simulate the tail of non-exclusive $\pi^0$ production, which is accepted by our experimental selections.
+Comparing the two components to the data allows the determination of their relative normalisation.

 After the application of the above described selection criteria a kinematic fit is performed, which is constrained by requiring a single-photon final state in order to obtain the best possible determination of all kinematic parameters in a given event.
 Figure~\ref{fig:3phi} shows the number of selected single-photon events as a function of $\phigg$ for three different regions in the virtual-photon energy $\nu$.